SVAI/nf-qiagen/README.md

 ### Step 3: Create tumor type specific networks to visualize the differences

-MLPA was then used to generate disease-context networks inferred from content around the concept of "Nervous system neoplasm."
+MLPA was then used to generate tumor-context networks inferred from content.
 Upstream regulators are connected to pathways for different tumors, and the resulting networks depict the differences between the tumor types.
 ![networks!](/images/networks.png "Comparison of MPNST1 and Schwannoma")
 Signaling through these pathways potentially explains gene expression changes.